awsdocs/aws-net-developer-guide/doc_source/net-dg-start-new-project.md

 + The AWS Toolkit for Visual Studio includes C\# project templates for a variety of AWS services\.
 After you [install the toolkit](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/setup.html) in Visual Studio, you can access the templates while creating a new project\.

   To see this, go to [Working with AWS services](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/working-with-services.html) in the [AWS Toolkit for Visual Studio User Guide](https://docs.aws.amazon.com/AWSToolkitVS/latest/UserGuide/)\.
 Several of the examples in that section create new projects\.
-+ If you develop with Visual Studio on Windows but without the AWS Toolkit for Visual Studio, use your typical techniques for creating a new project, but be sure to choose a \.NET Core template\.
++ If you develop with Visual Studio on Windows but without the AWS Toolkit for Visual Studio, use your typical techniques for creating a new project\.

   To see an example, open Visual Studio and choose **File**, **New**, **Project**\.
 Search for "\.net core" and choose the C\# version of the **Console App \(\.NET Core\)** or **WPF App \(\.NET Core\)** template\.
 An empty project is created to which you can add code and NuGet packages\.